 This message is warning that, for the call at the given location, the variable Y supplied for the formal parameter X of the subprogram was already visible in the subprogram.
-As a result, assignments to Y in the subprogram will affect the value of X and the converse holds too.
+As a result, assignments to Y in the subprogram will affect the value of X and vice versa.
 This is detected as an error by GNATprove, which always assumes variables to be distinct.